degatchi/Blockchain-Alpha/readme.md

 Be ready to read lots of code.
 Thousands of lines.
 If you're coming from black box web app testing, you might not be so used to reading code for hours.
 And at least when it comes to smart contracts, that's a must.

-Q) What tools do you use to audit/review contracts?
+Q) What tools do you use to audit/review contracts? <br />
 A) Nothing fancy.
 At the beginning, whatever let's me draw diagrams.
 So Slither, Surya and those kind of tools allow me to see inheritance chains, call graphs, exposed functions, etc. That's helpful to see how complex the beast is, and which are the main entry points.
 I don't use the Solidity Auditor VS Code extension because I feel it clutters the UI too much, at least for my taste.
 So usually it's just me reading code, taking notes (either in code with comments or a txt file), drawing stuff, and just thinking.
 I also think people underestimate the power of pen and paper - I've found bugs just following the logic in pen and paper.
 And then I'm keen on using the existing test suite of the projects to try out attacks or debug the behavior of complex functions.
 For note taking, some fellow auditors use smarter note taking apps such as Obsidian, Roam.
 Also others use Kanban boards to track their thoughts and exploration paths.
 I've tried those workflows as well, they can be useful.

 Q) What advice do you have for someone coming in for an entry-level position, how do they position themselves to get noticed by security companies out there?
-What do they do to improve their skills.
+What do they do to improve their skills. <br />
 A) Good one.
 Ok so there are two separate questions, not necessarily one tied to the other.
 Long answer coming!
 To improve your skills, I can at least tell you what I did (and continue doing):
 - Play every smart contract CTF available out there (in increasing complexity, probably Capture The Ether, Ethernaut, Damn Vulnerable DeFi, Paradigm CTF), and hit your head against the walls until you solve the challenges.
 At the end it's not about the actual solution what matters, but the learning process you went through to reach that solution.